 The art deco museum was founded in December 2014 at the initiative of Mkrtich Okroyan, an entrepreneur and patron of the arts.
-The museum boasts one of the largest collections of sculptures, furniture, and decorative and applied arts in the art deco style.
+The museum is proud to house one of the largest collections of sculptures, furniture, and decorative and applied arts in the art deco style.
 One of the most sophisticated and attractive styles of art during the 20th century, art deco conveys a special atmosphere and lifestyle that formed in the Western world after the shock of World War I had passed.
 The triumph of art deco in European art was an international exhibition of decorative arts (Exposition Internationale des Arts Décoratifs et Industriels Modernes) that was held in Paris in 1925.
 It was from the exhibition’s title that the name of the style originated.

 The major (and the most expensive) part of the exhibition is a collection of bronze and ivory sculptures dating back to the 1920s and 1930s – more than 900 works in total.
 Among them there are over 100 works by Demetre Chiparus (1886–1947), one of the top masters in decorative sculpture of that era.
 The museum features a nearly complete set of his works including the most famous sculpture by master Chiparus known today – a composition named «Les Girls» depicting five dancers on the stage of a music hall.
 The museum’s collection includes a number of works by other art deco sculptors – Ferdinand Preiss, Paul Philippe, Otto Poertzel, Pierre Le Faguays, Claire Colinet, and Bruno Zach.